 Howard Stringer, the chief executive of Sony Corp said: The digital age has lost its leading light, but Steve's innovation and creativity will inspire dreamers and thinkers for generations.

-However, the iPhone 4S failed to wow fans and investors and some analysts said the rare loss of momentum could give rivals room to push their products.
+Apple announced Jobs' death after the launch of the new iPhone 4S.
+Investors and some analysts said the disappointment to the phone marked a rare loss of momentum that could give rivals room to push their products.

 Jobs was an outstanding CEO and his successor Tim Cook faces a test (as to) whether Apple will be able to lead the global market as it was before, Lee Jun-hyuck, a fund manager at Dongbu Asset Management.